Trade dispute, policy divisions hang over Trudeau trip to China

 "We're looking to deepen trade with China, though no decision has been made on any kind of formal free trade agreement at this point," the official said.

-Well-placed sources said last month there were major divisions inside Ottawa as to how much Canada should open its markets and economy to China.
+Well-placed sources said last month there were divisions inside Ottawa as to how much Canada should open its markets and economy to China.
 One person directly involved in the matter said this was still the case.

 "The government is effectively paralyzed over its China policy," the source said.

+Officials say they also need to take into account Canadians' hesitation about closer links with China.

+A poll for the Asia Pacific Foundation of Canada think-tank released on Monday showed that while 46 percent of Canadians supported a free trade treaty with China, only 11 percent backed investment by Chinese state-owned enterprises.

-The two nations are also arguing about shipments of Canadian canola, with tougher Chinese inspection standards due to come into force on Sept.
+The two nations are arguing about shipments of Canadian canola, with tougher Chinese inspection standards due to come into force on Sept.
 1 that threaten C$2 billion ($1.5 billion) in annual exports.

-Trade Minister Chrystia Freeland said last week that relations between the two nations could not deepen until the matter was resolved.
+Trade Minister Chrystia Freeland says bilateral ties cannot deepen until the matter is resolved.

-Trudeau, who officials said would raise the matter, says Canada wants more foreign investment while ensuring Canadian firms enjoy access to Chinese markets.
+Trudeau, who officials said would raise the matter, says Canada wants more foreign investment while ensuring firms enjoy access to Chinese markets.

-"These are the interests that we are going to be strongly and carefully balancing as we engage with the economic powerhouse that is China," he told reporters on Friday.
+"These are the interests that we are going to be strongly and carefully balancing as we engage with the economic powerhouse that is China," he said on Friday.

-While in Beijing, Trudeau will sign a number of unspecified "high value commercial agreements," said the senior government official, who gave no details.

-The two sides are set to announce annual high-level meetings, said another government source, describing this as an important symbolic gesture.
+The two sides are set to announce annual high-level meetings, said another government source.

 In a statement, China's embassy in Ottawa said "we expect the two sides can reach more consensus in the areas of political contacts, trade and economic cooperation."

-Trudeau also said he would raise China's human rights record, an issue of great sensitivity in Beijing.
+Trudeau also says he will raise human rights, an issue of great sensitivity in Beijing.

-Although Ottawa is pressing the case of Canadian citizen Kevin Garratt, who was indicted in China on charges of spying and stealing state secrets earlier this year, the second government source said there was no sign he would be released soon.
+Although Ottawa is pressing the case of Canadian citizen Kevin Garratt, who was indicted on charges of spying and stealing state secrets earlier this year, the second government source said there was no sign he would be released soon.

 ($1=$1.30 Canadian)